-Walking through Amsterdam’s city centre is always a delight because of the beautiful architecture.
-Although we are often left with the urge to see inside the buildings.
+Walking through Amsterdam’s city center is always a delight because of the beautiful architecture and canals.
 Luckily we have the opportunity to see a typical canal house which dates from 1752, and used to be a sugar refinery two and a half centuries ago.
-Standard Studio, an architecture and interior design firm from Amsterdam, did the full renovation and interior design for this monument on the unesco protected canals.
+Standard Studio did the full renovation and interior design for this monument on the unesco-protected canals.

 Situated on the Bloemgracht the loft house covers an area of 150 square meters.
-When the client, a young stock broker bought the house, it was completely covered in plasterboard, lowered ceilings and lots of tiny rooms without a clear function.
-The goals of Standard was to create the opposite; an open plan interior for the real ‘loft’ feel.
+When the client, a young stockbroker bought the house, it was completely covered in plasterboard, lowered ceilings, and lots of tiny rooms without a clear function.
+The goal of Standard was to create the opposite; an open-plan interior for the real ‘loft’ feel.

-The apartment was completely gutted and given a new look, yet the traditional essence and structure still remained.
+The apartment was completely gutted and given a new look, yet the traditional essence and structure remained.
 The wooden beams create warmth and a sense of nostalgia, which, when combined with the modern design results in a harmonious beautiful interior.
-The materials used were all very basic; concrete, oiled oak and unfinished hot rolled steel.
-It gives a beautiful contrast with the plants, loose furniture and art.
+The materials used were all very basic; concrete, oiled oak, and unfinished hot-rolled steel.
+It gives a beautiful contrast with the plants, loose furniture, and art.

-In the front of the house, the facade side with a view on the Bloemgracht (meaning “flower canal”) the architects, Wouter Slot & Jurjen van Hulzen designed the living room and on a split level the bar and dining area.
-There’s a great kitchen made from mat powder coated steel with marble tops and perfectly integrated high-end equipment.
-On the backside of the kitchen wall they created a walk-in closet and bathroom with 2 rainfall showers.
+In the front of the house, the facade side with a view of the Bloemgracht (meaning “flower canal”) the architects, Wouter Slot & Jurjen van Hulzen designed the living room and on a split level the bar and dining area.
+There’s a great kitchen made from mat powder-coated steel with marble tops and perfectly integrated high-end equipment.
+On the backside of the kitchen wall, they created a walk-in closet and bathroom with 2 rainfall showers.
 This all together is one of two functional units in this open plan layout.
-The other multi functional unit is created in the corner next to entrance and holds the sauna, spa, shower and restroom.
+The other multi-functional unit is created in the corner next to the entrance and holds the sauna, spa, shower, and restroom.

-The remaining space is the bedroom, office and bathing area (with freestanding bath) in one.
-A multi functional big black book is holding the library, the bed and art.
-And it has the possibility to close it all off with sliding doors nicely detailed away in this bespoke furniture piece.
+The remaining space is the bedroom, office, and bathing area (with a freestanding bath) in one.
+A multi-functional big black book is holding the library, the bed, and art.
+And it can close it all off with sliding doors nicely detailed away in this bespoke furniture piece.